withastro/docs/src/pages/en/core-concepts/sharing-state.md

 <details>
 <summary>**🙋 How do Svelte stores compare to nanostores?**</summary>

+**Nanostores and [Svelte stores](https://svelte.dev/tutorial/writable-stores) are very similar!** In fact, [nanostores allow you to use the same `$` shortcut](https://github.com/nanostores/nanostores#svelte) for subscriptions that you might use with Svelte stores.

-**Nanostores and [Svelte stores](https://svelte.dev/tutorial/writable-stores) are very similar!** If you want to avoid third party libraries, [Svelte stores](https://svelte.dev/tutorial/writable-stores) should allow cross-island state sharing out-of-the-box.
+If you want to avoid third party libraries, [Svelte stores](https://svelte.dev/tutorial/writable-stores) are a great cross-island communication tool on their own.
 Still, you might prefer nanostores if a) you like their add-ons for ["objects"](https://github.com/nanostores/nanostores#maps) and [async state](https://github.com/nanostores/nanostores#lazy-stores), or b) you want to communicate between Svelte and other UI frameworks like Preact or Vue.
 </details>

 :::